mtenrero/gdg-k8s-jam/Part3-Kubernetes.md

 ### Exposing the service to the world in a different port

 Basically we need an Ingress Nginx Controller which it will act as a Proxy, also a SSL offloading can be provided with this Ingress Controller

+Also can be achieved with a Service redirection:

+`kubectl expose deploy/<DEPLOY_NAME> --type=LoadBalancer --port=80 --target-port=9000`